When you think about a website redesign, what comes to mind?

 As a result, most websites' strategy will eventually encounter the same content paradox.
 "The more quality content your site has, the more useful it is, but the harder it becomes to find that content," Jes Scholz writes for Search Engine Journal.
 "At a certain point, well-designed site navigation alone is not enough."

 A great online experience is one where it's easy for customers to find the information they want — when they want it, in response to queries the way they ask them.
 Think about whether or not that journey is simple and intuitive when it takes place entirely on your website.
 (Without great site search, it probably isn't.
-Check out this look at major brands who returned incorrect or missing results for common website queries.)
+Explore this look at major brands who returned incorrect or missing results for common website queries.)

-It's a pretty simple concept: When your customers can't navigate your website easily, or can't find the answers they need, they get frustrated.
+It's a pretty simple concept: when your customers can't navigate your website easily, or can't find the answers they need, they get frustrated.
 And when they're frustrated, they're more likely to leave your site.
 Research shows that if customers can't find what they're looking for in 2–3attempts, they'll give up.
 And once they leave, they're unlikely to come back.
 68% of people say they would not return to a site that provided a poor search experience — investing in better on-site search will help you keep your business from falling into that category.

 Successful site search leads to an increase in conversions and average order size.